laravel/docs/seeding.md

 <a name="running-seeders"></a>
 ## Running Seeders

-Once you have written your seeder classes you will need register the new class for autoloading by running `composer du`:
+Once you have written your seeder, you may need to regenerate Composer's autoloader using the `dump-autoload` command:

     composer dump-autoload